pyrodactyl-oss/blueprint-docker/README.md

   > Note on the debian 12 based os the path is /boot/firmware/cmdline.txt

 ### What is the difference between docker-compose.yml and classic-docker-compose.yml?
-- classic-docker-compose.yml stays as close to the stock Pterodactyl compose file as possible
+- classic-docker-compose.yml stays as close to the stock pyrodactyl compose file as possible
   - This means it still has the obsolete "version" attribute, has no health checks, and does not use a .env file for configuration
   - This file is simpler to look at and understand, mostly because it doesn't give you the same level of control and information as the recommended docker-compose.yml file
 - docker-compose.yml (recommended) can and has been improved over time